deutschkihun/ordersystem-Springboot/README.md

 - thymeleaf
 - Sprig

-**Attention**: please use Spring version 2.1 xxx version.
+**Attention**: please use Spring version **2.1 xxx version**.
 If you select over 2.1xx like 2.2... or 2.3... the Junit4 library is changed into Junit5 so that it can make a issue to compile

 # 2.Gradle Dependencies

+**dependencies**

+	implementation 'org.springframework.boot:spring-boot-starter-data-jpa'

+	implementation 'org.springframework.boot:spring-boot-starter-thymeleaf'

+	implementation 'org.springframework.boot:spring-boot-starter-web'

+	implementation 'org.springframework.boot:spring-boot-devtools'

+	implementation 'com.github.gavlyukovskiy:p6spy-spring-boot-starter:1.6.2'

+	compileOnly 'org.projectlombok:lombok'

+	runtimeOnly 'com.h2database:h2'

+	annotationProcessor 'org.projectlombok:lombok'

+	testImplementation 'org.springframework.boot:spring-boot-starter-test'

+I manually added **devtools** and **p6spy-spring-boot-starter** after buding gradle file. all the other things will be automatically builed when you generate your project with Spring boot start.But I strongly recommed just clone this project.

+# 3. Entity structure